 GOAL!
 Maine is getting a professional soccer team

-PORTLAND, Maine (WMTW) - Portland will soon be the home to a United Soccer League League 1 team.
+BANGOR, Maine (WABI) - Portland will soon be the home to a United Soccer League League 1 team.

 The big announcement was made Thursday afternoon, with the intention of calling Fitzpatrick Stadium home.